 What Is Jimmy’s Sate Sauce?

-Jimmy’s Saté Sauce (also known as Jimmy’s Saté Paste) is a Malaysian-style satay base made from roasted peanuts, garlic, shallots, spices, chilli and a touch of shrimp paste.
+Jimmy’s Saté Sauce (also known as Jimmy’s Saté Paste) is a Malaysian-style (made in Hong Kong) satay base made from roasted peanuts, garlic, shallots, spices, chilli and a touch of shrimp paste.
 It’s thick, fragrant and designed to be mixed with water, stock or coconut milk to create a glossy satay sauce or marinade.

 It’s used by countless Asian restaurants across Australia (and the world).
 If you’ve ever wondered why your homemade satay doesn’t taste the same, this is why.